37.11 Child victims of modern slavery and trafficking

 The Strategy Discussion should decide whether to conduct a joint interview with the child and if necessary, with the family or carers.
 Under no circumstances should the child and their family members or carers be interviewed together.

-The Strategy Meeting should consider video interviewing the child, and taking photographs and fingerprints which would assist in identifying the child at a later date.
+The Strategy Discussion consider video interviewing the child, and taking photographs and fingerprints which would assist in identifying the child at a later date.